foreverdyz/Parallel-Simplex-Projection/src/test/README.md

 ## Required packages

-To run the content of "hierarchy_outer_bounds.jl" in [src](src) the following Julia packages are required: Combinatorics, JuMP, MosekTools, LinearAlgebra.
+To run the content of scripts in [src](src) the following Julia packages are required: ThreadsX, BangBang, BenchmarkTools, Random, Distributions.

 To install a package simply run